When does American Express report to credit bureaus?

 - Forget credit utilization with a Ramp corporate card

-American Express reports to all three major credit bureaus, which means your Amex account activity plays a significant role in shaping your credit profile.
-Getting familiar with their reporting schedule helps you optimize your credit utilization and potentially boost your score before applying for loans or new credit.
+American Express reports to all three major credit bureaus shortly after your statement closes, which means your Amex account activity plays a significant role in shaping your credit profile.
+Getting familiar with their reporting schedule helps you optimize your credit utilization and potentially boost your score before applying for a business credit card or loan.

 When does American Express report to credit bureaus?